gopasspw/gopass/README.md

 To add an mount point to an existing store add an entry to the `mounts` object of the store.

-gopass tries to read it's configuration from `$HOME/.config/gopass/config.yml` if present.
+gopass tries to read its configuration from `$HOME/.config/gopass/config.yml` if present.
 You can override this location by setting `GOPASS_CONFIG` to another location.

 Mounting new stores can be done through gopass: